mpv-player/mpv/DOCS/man/options.rst

     Whether this applies depends on the VO backend and how it handles keyboard input.
 Does not apply to terminal input.

+``--native-touch=<yes|no>``
+    (Windows only)
+    For platforms which send emulated mouse inputs for touch-unaware clients, such as Windows, use system native touch events, instead of receiving them as emulated mouse events (default: no).
+This is required for multi-touch support for these platforms.

+    Note that this option has no effect on other platforms: either native touch is not supported by mpv, or the platform does not give an option to receive emulated mouse inputs (so native touch is always enabled, e.g. Wayland).

 ``--input-ar-delay``
     Delay in milliseconds before we start to autorepeat a key (default: 200).
     Set it to 0 to disable.